 Unionbay is an affordable brand that knows a thing or two about styling and functionality.
 Their Cordova Messenger Cargo Shorts are no exception.

-8 Tips for wearing shorts
+8 Tips for wearing shorts like a boss

 Shorts are casual menswear – there’s no disputing that.
 It’s not that you can’t wear them for some semi-formal occasions, but most of us understand that wearing shorts to the office or black-tie dinner isn’t going to earn us many props.